 - Transit bottlenecks: Faster bus and streetcar service with dedicated lanes

 Since this solution doesn’t involve geometric changes, pavement, signage and enforcement will be important.
 The dedicated streetcar/bus lanes will need to be painted to discourage through traffic, and frequent overhead signs will need to communicate proper lane designations to drivers.
 Buses will also have to pull in and out of the through lane for boardings, so bus stop consolidations may be necessary to help the street work more efficiently.
 The #39 stops almost every block on this section of McKinney, so there’s definitely an opportunity to remove some stops to make this bus route work better.
 The middle lanes are already bottlenecks for through traffic due to the slower moving streetcars and left-turning traffic, so formalizing this arrangement shouldn’t significantly affect capacity, either.
 Similar center transit lanes exist in other cities and they’re part of NACTO’s transit street design guidelines.
+Toronto recently implemented a similar design on King Street which is prioritizing streetcar service while reducing right of way for automobiles.
 As McKinney Ave. densifies and becomes a mixed use destination, transit-only lanes can make the corridor a true transit street while calming traffic and improving pedestrian safety.